Elehuris Montero Preview, Player Props: Rockies vs. Rays

-Elehuris Montero -- with a slugging percentage of .571 in his past 10 games, including two home runs -- will be in action for the Colorado Rockies against the Tampa Bay Rays, with Zack Littell on the hill, on August 22 at 6:40 PM ET.
+The Colorado Rockies, including Elehuris Montero and his .571 slugging percentage over his past 10 games, battle starting pitcher Aaron Civale and the Tampa Bay Rays at Tropicana Field, Wednesday at 6:40 PM ET.

-In his last game he had a one-hit showing (1-for-4) against the White Sox.
+He had a one-hit performance in his last game (1-for-4) against the White Sox.

 Elehuris Montero Game Info & Props vs. the Rays